HOUSING NEWS & RESOURCES

 The program relies on a volunteer staff of 15 Service members, who serve in a key leadership role, called mayors, who represent each of the 15 distinct neighborhoods or villages of Fort Belvoir.

-The Mayors meet with the Garrison Commander once a month to discuss installation events, programs, issues and concerns.
-Mayors also work with the newly established Fort Belvoir Ombudsman to assist in resolving village resident concerns and enhance communication between housing residents and the garrison leadership.
+Fort Belvoir's Garrison Mayor Program remains the only Army authorized group to represent the interests of the residents on Fort Belvoir.
+The Mayors meet with the Garrison Commander and the housing partners once a month to discuss installation events, programs, issues, and concerns.
+In addition to the regular meetings, the Mayors are key in helping to resolve resident concerns, quickly and efficiently, by fielding complaints and directing residents to authorities who can help.
+Mayors also work with the Fort Belvoir Ombudsman to assist in resolving village resident concerns and enhance communication between housing residents and the garrison leadership.

 Quarterly Community Town Hall